manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 This is an area that I'd like to gather more data on; however, for now the system I am following is to only vacuum seal when I am ready to put coffee in the freezer. *[See Appendix II for more information]*

-**Reuse/Recycling:**
+## Reuse/Recycling:

-**Plastic vacuum sealing bags**
+### Plastic vacuum sealing bags

-●   These can be reused: either wipe the bags out with a bit of kitchen roll, or clean them out with water and detergent, but make sure they are fully dried before using again.
+These can be reused: either wipe the bags out with a bit of kitchen roll, or clean them out with water and detergent, but make sure they are fully dried before using again.

-●   The bag will need to be cut down when reusing, so larger bags have more potential for reuse but will inevitably get smaller as they are re-used.
+The bag will need to be cut down when reusing, so larger bags have more potential for reuse but will inevitably get smaller as they are re-used.
 Waste could be minimised by collecting a few smaller, re-used bags in one larger ziplock bag to keep them all together.

-●   Vacuum sealing bags appear to be mostly comprised of PA and PA/PE plastic: the recycling options for this vary on location.
+Vacuum sealing bags appear to be mostly comprised of PA and PA/PE plastic: the recycling options for this vary on location.

  Vacuum sealing bags seem to be mostly PA and PA/PE plastic:

-PA - polyamide (nylon)
+- PA - polyamide (nylon)

-PE - polyethylene
+- PE - polyethylene

-**Recycling options for PA/PE plastic**
+### Recycling options for PA/PE plastic

 [1914 Coffee Company ](https://www.instagram.com/1914coffeecompany/)have advised that vacuum sealer plastic can be recycled in “soft plastic” collections in Canada.